Patience Is Essential To Success.

 I have found the older I become, the more I begin to understand and appreciate the importance of patience.
 Patience allows for greater peace and ultimately greater fulfillment.

 Learning patience has made me a better artist, sister, friend, wife, mother, and human.
 I love the saying, “Rome wasn’t built in a day.”
-You want Rome, well it can take some time, perseverance, and fortitude.
+You want Rome?
+Well, it will take some time, perseverance, and fortitude.

 Life doesn’t always give us what we want on a silver platter the moment we ask for it.
-At any age it’s possible to cultivate the skill of patience while moving towards a goal.
+At any age it is possible to cultivate the skill of patience while moving towards a goal.

-The up side to achieving something after difficulty or a period of time is that you experience greater feelings of gratitude.
+The upside of achieving something after difficulty or a period of time is that you experience greater feelings of gratitude.
 In turn, greater gratitude creates more patience.
 Patience and gratitude work hand in hand in bringing to you your most cherished dreams because when your are happier and more content, things come to you more easily.

 How to Cultivate Patience

 Focus on short-term goals to reach long-term ones.
-Write down a list of do-able goals that feel realistic to accomplish.
-It can be as simple as, turn on the computer and write one paragraph of a new business plan.
-Keep it simple and attainable at first.
+Write down a list of attainable goals that truly feel realistic to accomplish.
+It can be as simple as turning on the computer and writing one paragraph of a new business plan.
+Keep it simple at first.

 Close your eyes.
 Imagine yourself achieving a goal or experiencing something you always dreamed of doing.
-Now take in all the details around you, what do you smell, feel, hear, taste, and think.
+Take in all the details around you...what do you smell, feel, hear, taste, and think?
 Feel emotions of gratitude and happiness as you take in your surroundings.
 Use your creativity to create your perfect moment or scenario.
-This exercise only has to be a few minutes and revisit it whenever needed.
+This exercise only has to be a few minutes long and can be revisited whenever needed.

 I love visualization.
 During my years running track in college, whenever I visualized the night before a track meet, my time and performance always improved.
 Visualization helps us to believe that we can attain our goals and this increases our patience.